owncloud-archive/documentation/admin_manual/installation/installation_linux.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Current ready-to-use packages are available at `openSUSE Build Service`_ for a
 variety of Linux distributions.
-You can `still get 6.0.7 at
+You can `still get 6.0.7
 <https://software.opensuse.org/download/package?project=isv:ownCloud:community:6
 .0&package=owncloud>`_, which is the latest 6.0 version, though you really
 shouldn't be running such an old ownCloud version as it reaches end-of-life in